girijeshcse/TensorFlow-Examples/README.md

 This tutorial was designed for easily diving into TensorFlow, through examples.
 For readability, it includes both notebooks and source codes with explanation, for both TF v1 & v2.

+This change is just a demo for git pull

 It is suitable for beginners who want to find clear and concise examples about TensorFlow.
 Besides the traditional 'raw' TensorFlow implementations, you can also find the latest TensorFlow API practices (such as `layers`, `estimator`, `dataset`, ...).

 **Update (05/16/2020):** Moving all default examples to TF2.
 For TF v1 examples: [check here](https://github.com/aymericdamien/TensorFlow-Examples/blob/master/tensorflow_v1).